Moir\'e excitons and exciton-polaritons: A review: Excitons in 2D semiconductors

 Electrostatic gating provides control over the carrier density in two-dimensional semiconductors by injecting electrons or holes, effectively shifting the Fermi level.
 This not only modifies the free carrier population, but also screens Coulomb interactions, thereby renormalising exciton binding energies and the quasiparticle bandgap.
-Importantly, the presence of excess carriers can give rise to few-body bound states such as trions charged excitonic complexes formed by the binding of an exciton with an additional electron or hole \cite{Mak2013tightly,Brotons2021moire,Baek2021optical,Liu2021signatures,Chen2023excitonicREVIEW}.
-These many-body excitations exhibit distinct optical signatures and play a key role in the gate-tunable photophysics of 2D materials \cite{Sun2024dipolarREVIEW,Choi2024emergenceREVIEW}.
+Importantly, the presence of excess carriers can give rise to few-body bound states such as trions: charged excitonic complexes formed by the binding of an exciton with an additional electron or hole \cite{Mak2013tightly,Brotons2021moire,Baek2021optical,Liu2021signatures,Chen2023excitonicREVIEW}.
+These few-body excitonic complexes exhibit distinct optical signatures and play a key role in the gate-tunable photophysics of 2D materials \cite{Sun2024dipolarREVIEW,Choi2024emergenceREVIEW}.

-On the other hand, strain engineering represents a different approach to modulating the excitonic properties of 2D semiconductors~\cite{Manzeli20162dREVIEW}.
-This exploits the high sensitivity of the electronic band structure to lattice deformations where, for instance, uniaxial or biaxial strain can not only significantly change the energies of exciton resonances \cite{He2013experimental,Island2016precise,Zhao2021dynamic,Jiang2025anisotropic}, but also modify the lattice symmetry.
+Strain engineering represents a different approach to modulating the excitonic properties of 2D semiconductors~\cite{Manzeli20162dREVIEW}.
+It exploits the high sensitivity of the electronic band structure to lattice deformations where, for instance, uniaxial or biaxial strain can not only significantly change the energies of exciton resonances \cite{He2013experimental,Island2016precise,Zhao2021dynamic,Jiang2025anisotropic}, but also modify the lattice symmetry, and thus the optical selection rules.
 This can induce an anisotropic optical response, changing the photoluminescence emission from circular to linearly polarized \cite{Bai2020excitons}.
-Along the same line, hydrostatic pressure has been shown to tune exciton binding energies and enhance interlayer coupling by reducing the interlayer distance~\cite{Pimenta2023pressure,Xie2024long} a strategy widely employed in graphene-based systems~\cite{Yankowitz2018}.
+Along the same lines, hydrostatic pressure has been shown to tune exciton binding energies and enhance interlayer coupling by reducing the interlayer distance~\cite{Pimenta2023pressure,Xie2024long}, a strategy widely employed in graphene-based systems~\cite{Yankowitz2018}.
+Finally, the ultrafast dynamics between excitons allows us to measure the binding energy of interlayer excitons~\cite{Merkl2019ultrafast}.

 The dielectric environment of 2D materials also plays a pivotal role in engineering excitonic properties, and has even been used to realize periodic potentials in monolayers~\cite{Forsythe2018band,Xu2021creation}.
 Substrates and encapsulating layers modify the effective screening of Coulomb interactions~\cite{Raja2017coulomb,Sun2022enhanced}, thereby tuning the exciton binding energy and radiative lifetime~\cite{Lin2014dielectric,Tan2023layer}.
 As for chemical methods, alloying TMD monolayers (e.g., Mo$_x$W$_{1-x}$S$_2$) enables the engineering of band gaps and excitonic resonances in a controllable manner, creating new opportunities for band structure tailoring\cite{alloys1,alloys2}.